WebexCC-SA/LAB-1309/docs/Excercise4.md

 	![Nav](./assets/ExcerciseAssistant_8.png){ width="700" }

 - Review the file in a text editor.

-In the Agent > Advanced Header section, you should see the verbiage highlighted in this screenshot
+- In the **Agent** > **Advanced Header section** , you should see the verbiage highlighted in this screenshot

 	![Nav](./assets/ExcerciseAssistant_7.png){ width="500" }

 - To have a desktop layout reflected for agents, it must be mapped to their teams.

-- From User Management section of Control Hub, select Teams and search for your team **WebexOne_Team_<num>** you want to update.
+- From User Management section of Control Hub, select Teams and search for your team **WebexOne_Team_num** you want to update.

 	![Nav](./assets/ExcerciseAssistant_4.png){ width="200" }